anzalmohamed/Caesar-Cipher/README.md

 ### Technologies Used
 * [Java](https://sdkman.io/usage)

-###Bugs or Malfunctions
+### Bugs or Malfunctions

- the decipher option fails to function as desired and returns only one character :(
+ The decipher option fails to function as desired and returns only one character :(

 ## Contact Information